Data Governance

 • Automatically classify sensitive data (PII, PHI, financial, etc.) across databases, files, and CI/CD pipelines

-• Apply structured anonymization techniques without breaking referential integrity or test functionality
+• Apply structured anonymization techniques without breaking referential integrity or application functionality

 • Audit the complete data lifecycle, including access, transformations, and policy enforcement

-• Integrate with DevOps ecosystems (Jenkins, GitLab, Azure, etc.) to embed data governance into continuous development
+• Integrate with DevOps ecosystems (Jenkins, GitLab, Azure, etc.) to embed governance into continuous development

 • Support technical compliance with frameworks such as GDPR, NIS2, LGPD, HIPAA, and other data protection regulations

-Gigantics enables QA, DevOps, and compliance teams to work with secure, traceable, and governed data—without friction.
+Gigantics enables organizations to work with secure, traceable, and governed data across all environments—without friction.